Agent-Centric Observation Adaptation for Robust Visual Control under Dynamic Perturbations: Visual Degraded Control Suite (VDCS)

 \section{Visual Degraded Control Suite (VDCS)}

-VDCS extends DMControl with a \emph{Markov-switching} visual corruption process to emulate time-varying disturbances in real control systems (robots, autonomous driving), where weather, illumination, sensor noise, camera-shake motion blur, and bandwidth-driven compression typically \emph{persist for a while} and \emph{switch sporadically}.
-Concretely, VDCS corrupts the rendered RGB stream by applying the observation model in Eq.~\eqref{eq:obs_raw}, where the corruption mode $k_t$ evolves as a sticky Markov chain, and the severity $\iota_t$ is temporally correlated within each persistent segment.
+VDCS extends DMControl with a \emph{Markov-switching} visual corruption process to emulate time-varying disturbances in real control systems, such as robots and autonomous platforms, where weather, illumination, sensor noise, camera-shake motion blur, and bandwidth-driven compression typically \emph{persist for a while} and \emph{switch sporadically}.
+Concretely, VDCS corrupts the rendered RGB stream by applying the observation model in Eq.~\eqref{eq:obs_raw}, where the corruption mode $k_t$ evolves as a sticky Markov chain and the severity $\iota_t$ is temporally correlated within each persistent segment.
+The corruption index $k_t$ is part of the VDCS data-generation process and is used to define the benchmark dynamics; it is not provided to ACO-MoE as a router target in our main configuration.

 We consider seven physical degradations: rain, haze, snow, motion blur, Gaussian noise, low-light, and JPEG compression.
-VDCS is evaluated \emph{online} by corrupting frames on the fly during RL interaction.
-To pretrain ACO-MoE, we also generate a paired \emph{offline} dataset of clean/corrupted frame pairs using the same operator family (with i.i.d.\ severities), together with pseudo foreground masks for compositing supervision.
+VDCS is evaluated \emph{online} by corrupting frames on the fly during downstream visual-control interaction.
+To pretrain ACO-MoE, we also generate a paired \emph{offline} dataset of clean/corrupted frame pairs using the same operator family, together with pseudo foreground masks for compositing supervision.
+This offline dataset provides clean RGB targets and pseudo masks for observation adaptation, but no corruption-label supervision is used for router training.
 Full benchmark details, parameter values, and operator definitions are given in Appendix~\ref{app:vdcs_details}.